CobbledSteel/RoSE/README.md

 (2) Dependencies - Hardware

-To run a full simulation with RoSE, access to a GPU and FPGA is required, although these can be hosted on separate computers.
+To run a full simulation with RoSÉ, access to a GPU and FPGA is required, although these can be hosted on separate computers.
 For this artifact evaluation, instructions for running simulations on a locally-provisioned FPGA are provided.
 However, RoSEcan also be used using AWS EC2 FPGA instances (e.g. f1.2xlarge).
 To avoid lengthy build times of over 8 hours, we provide pre-built FPGA instances for the SoC configurations evaluated in this work.
 However, reference build scripts for re-generating new bitstreams are provided.

 Additionally, GPU access is needed in order to run robotics environment simulations with rendering.
 For this evaluation, AirSim binaries packaged using Unreal Engine are provided.
 We also provide API access to running AirSim environments hosted on AWS.
 While direct access to live AirSim renderings are not needed for the evaluation, remote desktop access could be provided if requested to view simulation progress.